sobr037/CapstoneBackend/README.md

 # Fairer Coffee (Backend Service)

 This is the backend service for the "Fairer Coffee" project.
-For the front-end part of the project, please visit [Project: X link](https://github.com/project-x).
+For the front-end part of the project, please visit [This link.](https://github.com/sobr037/CapstoneFrontend)

 This backend service is built using Node.js and connects to an SQL database table.